A Spectral Confounder Adjustment for Spatial Regression with Multiple Exposures and Outcomes: Statistical methods

 $\bT_1$, $\bT_2$, and $\bT_3$ are matrices, whose columns are tensor margins from basis functions, exposures, and outcomes, respectively.
 More specifically, $\bT_t = (T_{t1}, \cdots, T_{tK}), t = 1, 2, 3$ and tensor margins $T_{tk}$ are defined in Figure \ref{fig:cp_decomp}.
 Each tensor margin is of the dimension $\mathbb{R}^L$, $\mathbb{R}^E$, and $\mathbb{R}^R$.
 The latent factors $T_{1lk}$, $T_{2ek}$, and $T_{3rk}$ are given Bayesian shrinkage priors to encourage sparsity, assuming a structure of lower than full rank exists (Section \ref{s:shrinkageprior}).
 Using canonical polyadic (CP) tensor decomposition \citep{kolda2009tensor}, the sum of $K$ outer products of the tensor margins approximate the tensor coefficient $\bgamma$, as represented in Figure \ref{fig:cp_decomp}.
+Section \ref{s:identifiability} verifies that the parameters in this model including $\bgamma$ are identifiable.
 The benefits of such decomposition are threefold.
 It reduces dimensionality and simplifies the model, representing essential patterns with far fewer parameters and avoiding overfitting.
 Further, this model captures non-linear relationships and interactions between frequency, exposures, and outcomes.
 Lastly, the low-rank model makes the results more interpretable and generalizable.

 \cite{kolda2009tensor} provide a guideline for tensor ranks: $K = \min \{ LE, ER, LR\}$.
 In our simulations, we choose a value smaller than the above value that achieves convergence in MCMC chains.
-To set a range for $L$, we consider the relationship between the total number of parameters in the tensor, $K(L+E+R)$, and the number of response variables $SR$,

-We fit the model with several $L$ and check trace plots and estimates to choose the optimal $L$.
-Supplemental materials \ref{s:A4} shows the result of sensitivity tests with combinations of different values of $L$ and $K$.
+To set a range for $L$, we consider the relationship between the total number of parameters in the tensor, $K(L+E+R)$, and the number of response variables $SR$, $0 < L \le \frac{SR}{K} - E - R.$ We fit the model with several $L$ and check trace plots and estimates to choose the optimal $L$, and sensitivity tests are described in Section~\ref{s:A4}.